Part 1

 “Don’t have a clue.
 Mr. Owen shouldn’t make club outsiders do things like that.
 They were more concerned about student well-being at my last school.”

-Regardless, Phiale was glad she finally had somebody discuss things with … even if those things were monstrous — along the lines of how she felt like she might finally be settling in somewhere … even if it that somewhere was deeply unsettling.
+Regardless, Phiale was glad she finally had somebody to discuss things with … even if those things were monstrous — along the lines of how she felt like she might finally be settling in somewhere … even if that somewhere was deeply unsettling.

 Back at the residence hall, she said goodnight to Windi in the stairwell as they went to their separate floors.
 Phiale opened the door to her room and gasped.